 Front-line work during pandemic falls on women, minorities

-NEW YORK (AP) — As America tentatively emerges from weeks of lockdowns, the pandemic has taken its toll on workers who have been on the front lines all along.
+NEW YORK (AP) — As America tentatively emerges from weeks of lockdowns, it is becoming clear that the pandemic has taken its toll on workers who have been on the front lines all along.

 They have been packing and delivering supplies, caring for the sick and elderly, and keeping streets and buildings clean.